Installation

 Go inside

-directory and compile the executables.
-Make sure to have added the path to custom libraries (i.e. compiled locally by the user) if any, such as OpenMPI and HDF5, to theLD_LIBRARY_PATH
+TOSCA/srcdirectory and compile the executables.
+Make sure to have added the path to custom libraries (i.e. compiled locally by the user) if any, such as OpenMPI and HDF5, to theLD_LIBRARY_PATHas done for the PETSc libraries at step 10.make tosca make tosca2PV

 Test the installation by copying

-in one of the example cases and run the simulation and the post-processing with./tosca
+toscaandtosca2PVin one of the example cases and run the simulation and the post-processing with./toscaand./tosca2PVrespectively.
+To run in parallel you have to usempirun -np 'your-number-of-processors' ./tosca

 Tip

-, MPI will use the maximum number of processors available.
+If you run using mpirun ./tosca, MPI will use the maximum number of processors available.

 Tip

-so that they will be found as executables without the need to copy them inside the case directory.
+You can add tosca and tosca2PV to the PATH so that they will be found as executables without the need to copy them inside the case directory.

 Contribute to the TOSCA Project